Adam-Collier/portfolio-site/content/resources/css/index.md

 ## Tools

 [Responsively](https://responsively.app/) - Responsive Design Previewer - Tweeted by none other than [@addyosmani](https://twitter.com/addyosmani) (so it's bound to be good).
 I've got to say it's absolute bliss being able to see all of the screens I care about in one space side by side, and it even updates if you're using hot reloading.

+[1-Line Layouts](https://1linelayouts.glitch.me/) - Useful Layout Snippets - [@Una](https://twitter.com/Una) has collated 10 modern CSS layout and sizing techniques which anyone can benefit from.
+CSS again proving how powerful it can be.